 Getting To The Angkor Archaeological Park

 There are 3 types of admission passes USD20 one day pass, USD40 three days pass, and USD60 seven days pass (prices as per Sep 2016).
-A three/seven day pass can be used on a non-consecutive days, but within a month.
+A three/ seven-day pass can be used on non-consecutive days but within a month.
 You need the pass to get into some of the larger and popular temples, as well as to gain entry in the Archaeological Park itself.
 This means, if you do not buy the pass, you cannot even see the temples from outside, or even access the 400 square kilometre area of the Angkor Archaeological Park.